davidsbatista/BREDS/README.md

 Demo
 ====

-You need to specify a word2vec model in the `parameters.cfg` file, [the model used in my experiments is available for download](https://drive.google.com/file/d/0B0CbnDgKi0PyZHRtVS1xWlVnekE/view?usp=sharing).
+You need to specify a word2vec model in the `parameters.cfg` file, the model used in my experiments is available for download.
 It was generated from the sub collections of the English Gigaword Collection, namely the AFP, APW and XIN.
+The mode is available here: [afp_apw_xin_embeddings.bin](https://drive.google.com/file/d/0B0CbnDgKi0PyZHRtVS1xWlVnekE/view?usp=sharing)

-A [sample file containing sentences where the named-entities are already tagged can also be downloaded](https://drive.google.com/open?id=0B0CbnDgKi0PyM1FEQXJRTlZtSTg), which has 1 million sentences taken from the New York Times articles part of the English Gigaword Collection.
+A sample file containing sentences where the named-entities are already tagged, which has 1 million sentences taken from the New York Times articles part of the English Gigaword Collection, is available here: [sentences.txt](https://drive.google.com/open?id=0B0CbnDgKi0PyM1FEQXJRTlZtSTg)

+The golden standard used for evaluation is available here: [relationships_gold.zip](https://drive.google.com/open?id=0B0CbnDgKi0PyX2plUW9FZjlVanc)

 To extract the locations/headquarters of companies from `sentences.txt` based on the seeds examples given in `seeds_positive`, run the following command: